France fines Google €500 million in news copyright row | DW | 13.07.2021

 "The fine ignores our efforts to reach an agreement, and the reality of how news works on our platforms," the company retorted.

-The Google spokesperson said that it is "the only company to have announced agreements on neighboring rights."
+The spokesperson said that it is "the only company to have announced agreements on neighboring rights."

-Google has been under fire in the European Union with Germany also lauching an antitrust investigation into its practices.
+Google has been under fire from regulators in the European Union, with Germany also launching an antitrust investigation into its practices.

-US based Google must now bring forward ways in which it can compensate publishers for their news articles.
+US-based Google must now present proposals for how it can compensate publishers for their news articles.

 If the tech giant fails to do that, it would have to pay fines of up to €900,000 a day.